 - The New Trust Framework – A Technical Review – focuses on understanding Distributed Ledger Technology and Consensus Models through study of existing blockchain platforms in development to support health care.

 - Blockchain Policy and Standards – examines the consortia, policies, legal, ethical and regulatory matters that present opportunities and challenges for blockchain in health care.

 - Blockchain – Real World Use Cases – covers examples of blockchain technology applications applied in health care around the world.

-The graduate certificate is designed for working professionals in health care and technology industries.
+The online graduate certificate is designed for working professionals in health care and technology industries.
 Upon completion, students will be expected to be able to “lead, manage, or work effectively in support of the development or implementation of blockchain technology projects in a health care environment.”

-The university’s Centre for Digital Health and Data Science has published a brochure providing further details on the Blockchain for Health Care graduate certificate.
+The university’s Centre for Digital Health and Data Science has published a brochure providing further details on the Blockchain for Health Care online graduate certificate.
 The program cost for tuition and fees is approximately $14,728.